-The Husky temperament is one that makes them good family pets.
-Despite looking a little scary, Huskies are in fact one of the more friendlier breeds, and it’s extremely rare to ever find an aggressive natured husky.
+The Husky temperament makes them good family pets.
+Despite looking a little scary, Huskies are actually a very naturally-friendly breed, and it’s rare to find an aggressive-natured husky.

 On top of that, Huskies are very sociable.
 Meaning they can easily meet new dogs and strangers for the first time without showing any fear or aggression.
 They are able to make friends with almost any dog or anyone.
 In fact, because of this, they make terrible guard dogs.

-Perhaps one thing in particular that is good if you’re about to have a baby, is that Huskies are typically not protective.
-This means you shouldn’t expect there to be problems with your Husky over protecting the baby from you or the other way around.
-This can “protective mother-nature” can be seen from a lot of dogs and can be hard to manage, thankfully Huskies do not typically do this.
+Another noteworthy point is that Huskies aren’t usually protective.
+This means you shouldn’t expect there to be problems with your Husky over-protecting the baby from you or the other way around.
+This can be seen from a lot of dogs and can be hard to manage, but thankfully Huskies rarely do this.

 Huskies are caring, and have the intelligence to automatically know your baby is fragile and will adjust the way they act accordingly.
 It’s likely your husky will treat your baby as if they’re a new addition to the pack, which in fact they are.